 Please read the instructions below before sending a text for translation.

 - Send only editable formats such as Word, Excel and Powerpoint.
-For documents prepared in Indesign, send the indd file.

 - Make sure you send the final version.
 Translation is charged per word, so changing the scope will affect the price.
 Making small changes once the translation work has started is costly and time-consuming.